READ CHAPTER 6

 - Look up the word “foreshadow.”
-In this sentence: “The coats were rather too big for them so that they came down to their heels and looked more like royal robes…”
+In this sentence, what do you think the phrase “looked more like royal robes” could foreshadow?
+“The coats were rather too big for them so that they came down to their heels and looked more like royal robes…”

 - Instead of admitting he had lied about not being in the land of Narnia with Lucy, what did Edmund say to himself?
 How is Edmund’s attitude adding to his sin of lying?

 - When the children arrived at Mr. Tumnus’ cave, what terrible surprise did they find?